Key takeaways

 - Finalizing legal matters: Legal can draft the best non-disclosure agreements (NDAs) or settlement terms, but unless an authorized signatory signs them, they don't hold up.

-How Organizations Can Assign Signatory Authorities: Step-by-Step Guide
+How Organizations Can Assign Signatory Authority

 1. Consult existing policies, bylaws, and delegation frameworks

-Before creating new signatory rules, review what’s already in place.
-It helps to avoid conflict, duplication, or overstepping legal and internal boundaries.
+Before creating new signatory rules, review what's already in place.
+It helps avoid conflict, duplication, or overstepping legal and internal boundaries.

 2. Involve relevant stakeholders